December 1, 2021

 Actions that can be seen as plagiarism, harassment or other violations of expected norms of legal or professional behavior are often difficult to define in the abstract.
-The Association of Symbolic Logic, therefore, does not choose to define the term but relies on its editorial boards to make the first determination of whether there has been a potential violation of what the Association refers to as Publication Ethics.
+The Association of Symbolic Logic, therefore, does not choose to attempt to precisely specify these terms but relies on its editorial boards to determine whether there has been a potential violation of what the Association refers to as Publication Ethics.
 We also refer authors, editors and adjudicators to general guidelines and discussions about such norms by other organizations which are listed below.

-In the event editors or readers of any of our journals believe that they have discovered a potential violation of publication ethics, s/he should immediately inform the appropriate managing/coordinating editor.
+In the event editors or readers of any of our journals believe that they have discovered a potential violation of publication ethics, they should immediately inform the appropriate managing/coordinating editor.
 The managing/coordinating editor may also discuss the matter with other editors of the same journal.
-The details of any such allegations shall be forwarded by the managing/coordinating editor of the journal to the Association’s Committee on Publications.
-The individual alleged to be in violation of publication ethics shall be notified, in writing, of the allegations against him/her by the Chair of the Committee on Publications.
-S/he shall have thirty (30) calendar days to submit a written rebuttal to the Committee on Publications.
-Such rebuttal may be no more than fifteen (15) pages in length and shall conform to the U.S. National Science Foundation’s standards and limitations on font size, margins and line spacing, a copy of which shall be provided to the individual.
+The details of any such allegations shall be forwarded by the managing/coordinating editor of the journal to the Association’s Committee on Publications for adjudication.
+The individual alleged to be in violation of publication ethics shall be notified, in writing, of the allegations against them by the Chair of the Committee on Publications.
+They will have thirty (30) calendar days to submit a written rebuttal to the Committee on Publications.
+This rebuttal may be no more than fifteen (15) pages in length.

 After a complete and thorough investigation and deliberation, the Committee on Publications shall issue its determination and any appropriate penalties.
-The managing/coordinating editor involved shall recuse himself/herself from the deliberations of the Committee.
+The managing/coordinating editor involved shall recuse themselves from the deliberations of the Committee.

 In the event a published work is found to be in violation of publication ethics, the Association of Symbolic Logic shall follow the procedure above.
-Sanctions issued by the Committee on Publications in addition to those above may also include, but are not limited to, a written apology from the author(s); a retraction or correction in the journal in which the publication appeared; or, in the case of a published book, a retraction or corrections in the Bulletin of Symbolic Logic.
+Sanctions issued by the Committee on Publications in addition to those above may also include, but are not limited to, requiring a written apology from the author; a retraction or correction in the journal in which the publication appeared; or, in the case of a published book, a retraction or correction in The Bulletin of Symbolic Logic.